-If we keep our emotions inside and never deal with our problems and stand for our rights in a righteous manner, as prescribed by God, we stay as subjects for attacks of pain, disappointment or anger.
+When we ignore the pain and fail to stand for our rights in a righteous manner, as prescribed by God, we stay as subjects for attacks of disappointment, sadness, depression or anger.
 Those unhealthy feelings keep on resurfacing periodically and they undermine the quality of our lives and our relations with our beloved ones.
 The trust in those around us, even our dearest friends, is always under attack or threatened because of the growing, opened, mistreated and ignored wounds we carry inside and try to deny or live with.

 Because Quran is described by God as a book of mercy and healing (10:57), it has a prescribed formula to deal with the issue of accumulating pain and grief deep inside us towards those who do not mind being aggressive against fellow humans.
 The formula of forgiveness is sufficiently highlighted by our Merciful God, and all what we need to do is to grasp the correct understanding, the guidelines and the consequences of this practice in order to apply it comfortably and firmly and benefit from its positive outcome:

-- A famous misconception that always makes us afraid of forgiveness is that we think it is an indication of giving up our rights and dignity, thus, it is a sign of weakness.
+- A famous misconception about forgiveness is that we think it is an indication of giving up our rights and dignity, thus, it is a sign of weakness.
 Quran teaches us the contrary of that.
-Quran teaches us that forgiveness actually goes hand in hand with standing for our rights and it is a sign of our strength and dignity.
+Quran teaches us that forgiveness actually goes hand in hand with standing for our rights and it is a sign of our strength of charecter and dignity.
 Quran invites the believers to always stand for their rights, and show such a stand distinctively from patiently and righteously forgiving the guilty party (42:39-40).
 In other words, we must stand for our rights when violated while righteously forgiving the aggressors.
 The following set of verses (42:37-43) show us that a therapeutic and an initial step to start the process of healing and forgiveness (as defined above) is to actually first stand for our rights.
 Once we stand for our rights, our strength of character to pardon and let go of the pain comes naturally as an outcome.
-Standing for our rights is a command from God to all believers that prevents evil from spreading in our communities.
-In no way, God would allow the believers to be apathetic towards aggression and falsehood.
+Standing for our rights is a command from God to all believers.
+In no way, God would allow the believers to be apathetic towards aggression and injustice.

-Please note that there is no set time frame by God in these verses (42:37-43) to force us to go through the process of forgiveness right away when angered or when our rights are violated..
-In other words, our reaction to pardon and forgive is not necessarily an instant one although some might be able to react this way.
+Please note that forgiving someone is not necessarily an instant emotional transformation that takes place after standing for our rights, although some might be able to react this way.
 At times, it takes a long period of time to feel relieved and pain free.
 However, we are commanded to stand for our rights and beautify our actions with patience and righteousness until God heals our hearts.
 God explains for us that those who treat others unjustly are the ones wronging their souls.
 All what we have to do is to stay righteous, strong and patient while standing for our rights, and this will gradually enable our souls to let go of our pain.
 This is what the following verses are all about:

 [42:37] They avoid gross sins and vice, and when angered they forgive.